 Gender inequality is an environmental issue that leads to population growth and poor health for women and children.
 One solution is universal access to birth control and family planning and health services.

 “Securing women’s right to voluntary, high-quality family planning around the world would have powerful positive impacts on the health, welfare, and life expectancy of both women and their children.
 It also can affect greenhouse gas emissions.”– Drawdown.org

 In 2012 the United Nations Population Fund declared that access to family planning (contraception) is a human right.
 However, there are still over 200 million women who want birth control but cannot access it.
 About 800 women die each day in childbirth around the world.
 Family planning services could have saved most of these moms.

 Families who expect their children to survive childhood are less likely to have more than two children, and they are better able to educate and nourish the children they have.
-A combination of family planning, equal access to education and financing are considered essential to sustainability initiatives according to the Global Goals.
+A combination of family planning, equal access to education, and financing are considered essential to sustainability initiatives according to the UN Global Goals for Sustainable Development.

 Hunger and food insecurity